11 Anomalies in expected utility theory

 11.1 The Allais Paradox

-The first is one of the most famous anomalies in expected utility theory, the Allais paradox.
+The Allais paradox is one of the most famous anomalies in expected utility theory.

-First identified by Allais (1953), the paradox emerges from the pattern of response to two pairs of bets.
+The paradox was first identified by Maurice Allais (1953).
+It emerges from the pattern of response to two pairs of bets.
 The following example comes from Kahneman and Tversky (1979).

 For choice 1, the player is asked to choose one of the following bets: